yianwang33/pixlise-c/README.md

 ## Special thanks

-Thank you to IDS professors Dominik Mortiz and Adam Perer and the TAs for their help!
+Thank you to IDS professors Dominik Moritz and Adam Perer and the TAs for their help!